 But then this happened: something caught my eye, low down to my left.
 There was a tiny sculpture in something that resembled an aquarium, a display case set into the wall.
 I almost heard a kind of whistling as I bent down from what now felt like a great height towards the miniature creation.
 The bust stood on a small plinth that looked as though it had been pulled out from a larger base, and the man who stuck up on top also looked as though he had been pulled out, not carved, as though two fingers had dug down into the material, found the person who was hiding there, unfinished, and pulled, then let go just as the gigantic fingers got a firm enough hold to pull the man out of the plinth.
 So he was no further out than his ribcage and was not really separated from the material.
 There was no face, more a presence that was hiding, but one could tell that it was there, inside the tiny bronze head.

 I bent down, while he seemed to be rising up, and as I remember it: we met at that peculiar fluid point between up and down.
 Now that I was down there, I discovered that there were more miniature creations.
 A minute woman’s head with short hair.
 The narrow head of an elderly man, recreated in bronze in beautiful detail, only teeny tiny.
 A thin man straight as a nail standing out from a plank of wood, only he wasn’t a nail, but a person.
-They were all on rectangular plinths made from the same material as themselves.
+They were all on rectangular plinths made from the same material as themselves.“Art is only a means of seeing.
+No matter what I look at, it all surprises and eludes me, and I am not too sure of what I see.”

 And then what happened?
 Well, this: I felt a lump in my throat, and the tears welled up.
 Or the tabloid version: TEARS SPILL OVER.
 TEARS WELL UP AT SIGHT OF TINY FIGURES STICKING UP FROM SAME MATERIAL AS THEMSELVES, STANDING IN DISPLAY CASE IN WALL.
 TEARS FLOW AT LITERARY FESTIVAL.
 AUTHOR DEEPLY TOUCHED BY SIGHT OF HUMAN CONDITION!
-(A CLOSER ANALYSIS OF SAID TEARS NOT WRITTEN IN CAPITAL LETTERS might say: We believe the tears were the result of A) the author feeling that her own existence was inexplicably tall (about five meters) in relation to these very small sculptures (none of which were bigger than 12 cm, we believe) and seeing them in there did something to said person’s perspective and perhaps even understanding of life, that there is a kind of core that can be captured, sculpturally, and that this core is—
+(A CLOSER ANALYSIS OF SAID TEARS NOT WRITTEN IN CAPITAL LETTERS might say: We believe the tears were the result of A) the author feeling that her own existence was inexplicably tall (about five meters) in relation to these very small sculptures (none of which were bigger than 12 cm, we believe) and seeing them in there did something to said person’s perspective and perhaps even understanding of life, that there is a kind of core that can be captured, sculpturally, and that this core is—well, what is it, when confronted with the fact that life exists?
+Humbling, perhaps?
+That the size of the figures demanded humility?
+Or could it be that the tears fell because B) she recognized something specific about what it meant to be human there and then in 2018, when the world seemed to be more absurd than it had been for a long time, when precisely the humanity of people had dwindled and shrunk, and the barbarity of human history had crept out from its hiding place, and the sight of a tiny person being pulled from a tiny plinth reminded her of who we are, that we are humans.)

 But could the tears also have been triggered by C) the understanding, quite simply, of what it takes to portray humanity in art, and to work with a material, to shape it.
 The figures grew out of the same material as themselves.
 That the foundation was so important.
 Because at this point in history, at the same time that human barbarity had crept into positions of power around the world, the battle between truth and fiction, what is true and what is false, was echoing through journalism and art.
 And at this point in Norwegian literary history at least, it was also the case that the prolonged wave of auto-fiction in literature, which had been followed by a wave of fact-checking in fiction, could lead to exhaustion in some authors, especially those who were overwhelmed when looking at small figures sticking up from big plinths in a display case in a wall at Louisiana Museum of Modern Art, and who stood there thinking that if one were to compare this, the discussion on the relationship between fiction and fact, with Giacometti’s sculptures, and in particular, the tiny one that looked as though it had been pulled out of the plinth, one could say that fact-checking would require a distinct face, we would not want that layer of material that hid the face.